Ezequiel Duran Player Props: Rangers vs. Blue Jays

 Ezequiel Duran At The Plate

-- Duran has 10 doubles, eight home runs and eight walks while hitting .293.
+- Duran is hitting .294 with 10 doubles, eight home runs and nine walks.

-- Duran has an RBI in 17 of 50 games this season, with multiple RBI in nine of them.
+- Duran has had an RBI in 17 games this year (33.3%), including nine multi-RBI outings (17.6%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 21 games this season (42.0%), including multiple runs in four games.
+- He has scored a run in 21 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.